romanvm/PyXBMCt/docs/grid.rst

   Currently PyXBMCt does not support changing window geometry at runtime so you must call :meth:`setGeometry<pyxbmct.addonwindow.AbstractWindow.setGeometry>` method only once.

-To place a control you simply provide it as the 1st positional argument to addControl then specify a row and a column for the control as the next arguments, and the control will be placed in a specific grid cell.
+To place a control you simply provide it as the 1st positional argument to :meth:`placeControl<pyxbmct.addonwindow.AbstractWindow.placeControl>` method, and then specify a row and a column for the control as the next arguments, and the control will be placed in a specific grid cell.
 This eliminates the need to provide exact coordinates for each control and then fine-tune them.
 If a control needs to occupy several grid cells, you can provide rowspan and/or columspan parameters to specify how many cells it should take.